What is a Terminal Degree?

 The faculty job description lists “Terminal degree required.”
 The college website boasts, “95% of our faculty have a terminal degree in their field."
 But what does that mean – and when and why is a terminal degree necessary?

 Terminal degrees are the highest level of education you can achieve in a particular field.
-According to Dr. Leslie Campbell, the director of international business PhD programs at Southern New Hampshire University (SNHU), having the credential might help you gain industry credibility and demonstrate expertise in your field.
+According to Dr. Leslie Campbell, an associate professor in business administration and management at Southern New Hampshire University (SNHU), having the credential might help you gain industry credibility and demonstrate expertise in your field.
 It may also help you advance your career into higher education, enter a professional field that requires a terminal credential or help you change your course altogether.

 As degrees continue to expand and evolve, it can be confusing to know which programs are terminal, especially when you consider how the names of the specific degrees often vary by discipline.